shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 |:--:|
 |*Histograms of cover and stego images*|

 From the above image, it can be seen that one of the peaks from the  original histogram has disappeared.
 This is where we have embedded hidden the data.
+If you analyse the code, it will be evident that the number of bits that can be hidden in any given image are limited by the number of pixels corresponding to peaks and zeros in the histogram.
+It is possible that a cover image might not have any zeros at all.
+This is where the algorithm fails.
+You have to be careful about which image you choose as a cover.
+The image should have zero bins and enough pixels in the peaks to fully accommodate the secret data.

 One more thing to note here is that it is possible to recover the original cover image.
 Although it is not implemented in the code linked above, it is simple enough that anybody with a minimal coding experience can add the lines for recovery of the original image.